-Who is John MacArthur and how did his ministry at Grace Church come about?
+Who is John MacArthur, and how did his ministry at Grace Church come about?
 Although he rarely talks about himself, we managed to glean a few personal glimpses into John’s life as he gave them in his own words.
-We put together this brief autobiography taken from years of sermons and radio broadcasts.
+We’ve put together this brief autobiography taken from years of sermons and radio broadcasts.
 Listen.

-JOHN: I looked at my childhood and it’s getting harder to see all the time, as it gets further away, I admit.
-But I look at my childhood and I think about my mother who prayed that God would give her a son who would preach.
+JOHN: I looked at my childhood, and it’s getting harder to see all the time as it gets further away, I admit.
+But I look at my childhood; I think about my mother who prayed that God would give her a son who would preach.
 And then when I was born, she kept asking God, “Is this the one?
 You’ve got a little work to do, Lord, if this is the one.”

 Through the years of all of my difficulties, I didn’t know where I was going in life.
-Oh, when I was a little kid I would stand on a soapbox in the backyard and preach at my sisters.
-But that was because I was kind of copying my Dad, that’s what I heard him do.
-I went through life, a couple of times almost lost my life.
-One time I fell off a cliff up by Forest Home, another time a car accident almost took my life.
-God spared me both times.
+Oh, when I was a little kid I would stand on a soapbox in the backyard and preach at my sisters, but that was because I was kind of copying my dad; that’s what I heard him do.
+I went through life, couple of times almost lost my life.
+One time I fell off a cliff up by Forest Home, another time a car accident almost took my life; God spared me both times.
 Breaking my own human will, my own desires, charting my course all through the years, God knew exactly where I’d be.

-And we just kept getting it, you know.
-So this went on all the time.
+And so, this went on all the time.
 And this one kid named Johnny was the leader.
-Well one day we were in the locker room and we were just preparing to leave after gym class and the gang came by, you know.
-And they were the Hoods, the hard guys, we’d called them, and they came along they thought it would be real cute and they came by and elbowed us and we went over the bench and into the lockers and the back of our heads…you know, it was like a comedy act, just together, foomp, you know, bang, see, Alphonse and Gaston, you know.
+Well, one day we were in the locker room and we were just preparing to leave after gym class and the gang came by, you know.
+And they were the hoods – the hard guys we called them – and they came along and they thought it’d be real cute, and they came by and elbowed us; and we went over the bench and into the lockers and the back of our heads, you know.
+It was like a comedy act, just together, “Foomp,” you know, “Bang,” see, Alphonse and Gaston, you know.
 And there we are laying on the floor.

 Anyway, Roger said he’s going to tell his brother.
 So I said, “Good, Roger.”
 So he came back the next day and he said, “Steve’s coming to school tomorrow and he’s going to do something.”